JobinBiju/Taskly/README.md

 - Fast, Compact & Easy to Use
 - #### What's New
   - Added task notification.
-  - Seperated old notification from All Tasks screen.
+  - Separated old notification from All Tasks screen.
   - Fixed bug in upcoming tasks.

 # App UI